 Productions eligible for this category include documentaries, docudramas or fiction films featuring, for example, the history of music or biographies of musicians, singers, composers.

 Any film of 30 minutes or less in which footage is integral to the storytelling, whether documentary, fiction of any genre of filmmaking.

 Productions for any media platform, which use footage of any sports, are eligible for this award.
-Productions can include documentaries; docudramas, shorts, trailers, adverts and so may also be eligible for the innovative platforms, advertising or short film category.
+Productions can include documentaries; docudramas, shorts, trailers, adverts and so may also be eligible for the advertising or short film category.